Creating a VPC

 - Tenancy: Select Default (Dedicated tenancy ensures your instances run on single-tenant hardware.
 For the purposes of this Lab, the default is fine though.)

-- A DHCP options set (This set enables DNS for instances that need to communicate over the VPC's Internet gateway.)
+- DHCP options set: Enables DNS for instances that need to communicate over the VPC's Internet gateway

-- A Route Table (The table contains a set of rules, called routes, that are used to determine where network traffic is directed.)
+- Main route table: Table that contains a set of rules, called routes, that are used to determine where network traffic is directed

-- A Network ACL (A list of rules to determine whether traffic is allowed in or out of any subnet associated with the network ACL.)
+- Network ACL: List of rules to determine whether traffic is allowed in or out of any subnet associated with the network ACL

 Created a non-default VPC